 Campbell has told investigators he did not remember the evening before the pursuit in which he was seen at the victim's apartment complex.

 In charging documents, investigators placed Campbell at the complex where Johnson lived.
 Through surveillance cameras, Campbell was spotted going in and out of Johnson's apartment late in the evening of Nov.
-27.
+27, according to the documents.

 The cameras captured what appeared to be the last signs of Johnson alive when she arrived home in her Honda, which investigators said was the vehicle involved in the chase, at about 5:27 p.m. that evening.

 Documents then state cameras captured another woman arriving at the apartment about five-and-a-half hours later.
 This woman then leaves 15 minutes later.

 According to investigators, this woman told them that she saw Campbell at the unit but did not see Johnson.
 The unidentified woman also said she smelled a strong odor of "cleaning products" when Campbell came out of a bedroom.

 Surveillance video then picks up a man in a robe leaving the apartment closer to midnight and then covering another camera near the apartment with a cloth despite other recording equipment still rolling unobstructed.

 Over the next few minutes, documents state the man is seen backing up Johnson's Honda closer to the apartment, lining the trunk with a blanket, and then going back and forth between the unit and the vehicle.